Preparing for an MNA review

 • analysis of previous years' results

-• example of how students' results are recorded
+• an example of how student results are recorded

-• random selection of assessed student work for external moderation
+• a selection of assessed student work for external moderation

 • samples of assessment material, the task and schedule of correct or acceptable answers.